techidaily/site-games-able/source/_posts/unlock-a-world-of-entertainment-with-netflixs-games.md

  The benefit of these being a free perk for Netflix subscribers cannot be overstated.
 It takes all the risk out of mobile gaming, as you're not laying down any extra cash to purchase what could end up being a terrible game.

  The lack of ads and in-app purchases is refreshing.
-Sure, if you're used to[paying for mobile games](https://www.makeuseof.com/reasons-to-pay-for-mobile-games-rather-than-play-for-free/) , you'll be used to this.
+Sure, if you're used to [paying for mobile games](https://www.makeuseof.com/reasons-to-pay-for-mobile-games-rather-than-play-for-free/) , you'll be used to this.
 But for those of us who usually stick to free games, not having to contend with these annoyances is a bonus.

 ## Are Netflix's Games Worth the Subscription?